EU43II and EU47

 In April 2008 two more locomotives of this type, E186 136 and 137, owned by CB Rail, were leased to ITL Polska of Wrocław (a subsidiary of Dresden-based Import Transport Logistik), with the intention to establish freight traffic to and from Rotterdam.
 Five more followed in May 2009 (E186-138, -140, -242, -243 and -244), but all were later returned.
 In November 2009 Lotos Kolej leased E186-147 from Railpool GmbH; next February a contract was signed for leasing five more examples of the F140MS, which arrived in March – their included ex-CB Rail -136 and -137.
 They have been the first brand-new electric locomotives in the company’s fleet, which has hitherto relied on elderly ex-ČD 181s and 182s.
 Next last recipient of the TRAXX locomotives was PKP Przewozy Regionalne: three examples (also leased from Railpool: E186-141, -143 and -145) arrived between December 2009 and January 2010, but in March all were transferred to Lotos Kolej.
 On April 20, 2010, Bombardier received an order from Koleje Mazowieckie for eleven P160DC single-system locomotives, to be operated with new push-pull drafts.
 Deliveries were completed in August 2011 and new locomotives were designated EU47 – in fact, EU11 would have been more appropriate, but KM do not have to comply with PKP designation system.
 They were also given individual names, for the first time in the history of Polish railways, at least officially.
 All were named after famous Polish hetmans (high-rank military commanders of old times), hence the entire class is referred to as ‘Hetman’.
 On July 26, 2010, Lotos Kolej decided to lease six more examples from Railpool and extend the lease of eight already in use until December 2015.
 Pol-Miedź Trans also ordered two F140DCs, which arrived in January 2011 (numbered E483.201 and E483.202).
 After all transfers, at the time of writing (late 2011), Polish fleet of the E186s numbers 48 examples, but will grow up in the nearest future.
 The largest fleet is that of Lotos Kolej (twenty-two); PKP Cargo has six, Koleje Mazowieckie – eleven, Freightliner PL – three (leased in 2011 from RBS Asset Finance Europe), Orlen KolTrans – three and Pol-Miedź Trans – two.
 ITL currently has only one.

 Moreover, in October 2009 Lotos Kolej ordered six examples of the TRAXX F140DE diesels, plus optionally four more.
 Deliveries began in mid-2011.
-This type shall be described under a separate entry.
+This type is described under a separate entry.
+In July 2018 Bombardier Transportation announced that total production of locomotives of the TRAXX family exceeded 2 200 examples.

 Main technical data